 When a parent has Parental Responsibility for a child they have the right and responsibility to be involved in the important decisions that relate to that child.
 For example, education, religion and medical care.

-At Harper & Odell we can assist with such applications and we can represent parents who have issues in relation to actually exercising their parental responsibility.
+At Harper & Odell we can assist with applications for parental responsibility and we can represent parents who have issues in relation to exercising the rights that they have.

 Relocation/Leave to Remove applications

-If the dispute did escalate and was taken to Court, the person seeking to relocate would need to provide legitimate reasons as to why they wanted the child to be taken abroad and for the parent at risk of being left behind, why the child should stay put.
+If the dispute escalates and is taken to Court, the person seeking to relocate would need to provide legitimate reasons as to why they wanted the child to be taken abroad and for the parent at risk of being left behind, why the child should stay put.
 The Court will base its decision on the best interests of the child.

 We can act for either party in such cases.